MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 *midfielddata* ([Layton et al.
-2026a](#ref-Layton+Long+Ohland:2026:midfielddata)) contributes to this workflow by providing student-level records suitable for learning how to work with such data.
-However, the practice data are not suitable for drawing inferences about program attributes or student experiences. midfielddata supplies data for *practice*, not *research*.
+2026a](#ref-Layton+Long+Ohland:2026:midfielddata)) contributes to this workflow by providing student-level records suitable for learning how to work with such data. midfielddata is also a model for setting up a credible structure for student records at one’s own institution for internal research completely separate from MIDFIELD.
+The practice data, however, are not suitable for drawing inferences about program attributes or student experiences. midfielddata supplies data for *practice*, not *research*.

 If you are writing your own script to follow along, we use these packages in this article: